Maximum likelihood estimation for mechanistic network models: Model

 \end{enumerate} \item Select the pair of nodes $(u,v)$ that maximizes $\mathcal{L}(u,v)$ and reverse the DMC mechanism using those nodes. \item Repeat steps \ref{stepstart} through \ref{stepend} until the graph has one node. \end{enumerate} Navlakha and Kingsford \cite{navlakha2011} sought to estimate $\alpha_n$, not $(q_m,q_c)$, although they did suggest using likelihoods to select optimal values of $q_m$ and $q_c$.

 Arguably, $\theta_n$ is not a parameter but a missing random variable that does not depend on $q_m$ or $q_c$.
 This framework lends itself to expectation-maximization (EM) \cite{dempster1977}, which maximizes an intractable likelihood for incomplete data (in this case, the graph) by using a tractable likelihood for complete data (in this case, the graph and the sequence of new and anchor nodes).
 EM also avoids the problems outlined in \cite{meng2009}.
-Let $Z_n = (U_n,V_n)$, where $U_n$ is an $n$-vector containing the sequence in which the nodes entered the graph, and $V_n$ is an $(n-1)$-vector containing the sequence of anchor nodes.
-Thus the $i$th element of $V_n$ was the anchor node for the $(i+1)$th element of $U_n$.
-(The first node to enter the graph has no anchor node.)
+Let $Z_n = (U_n,V_n)$, where $U_n$ is an $n$-vector containing the sequence in which the nodes entered the graph, and $V_n$ is an $n$-vector containing the sequence of anchor nodes.
+Thus the $i$th element of $V_n$ was the anchor node for the $i$th element of $U_n$.
+(The first node, the seed graph, has no anchor node, and we simply set its anchor node to 0.)
 Then the probability of observing $G_n$ and $Z_n$ is